usnistgov/800-63-3-Implementation-Resources/_63A/resolution.md

 | Financial institution account statement | FAIR | |
 | US Social Security Card | WEAK | |
 | Original or certified copy of a birth certificate issued by a state, county, municipal authority or outlying possession of the United States bearing an official seal | WEAK | |
+{:latex-columns="p@0.28\textwidth,p@0.38\textwidth,m@0.25\textwidth" latex-table="A-3-2" latex-caption="Notional Strength of Evidence"}

-Note: the classification STRONG+ denotes evidence that may be considered to meet the evidence strength requirement for the IAL2 requirement for one piece of STRONG evidence and the IAL3 evidence strength requirement for one piece of SUPERIOR evidence and one piece of STRONG evidence, provided that the STRONG evidence must be validated with the issuing sources listed in order to meet this evidence strength classification.
+[^strongplus]: The classification STRONG+ denotes evidence that may be considered to meet the evidence strength requirement for the IAL2 requirement for one piece of STRONG evidence and the IAL3 evidence strength requirement for one piece of SUPERIOR evidence and one piece of STRONG evidence, provided that the STRONG evidence must be validated with the issuing sources listed in order to meet this evidence strength classification.